Regulatory Model Numbers

 1 Port 1 LEDs 3 Port 3 LEDs

-Port LED States (Front) provides status conditions corresponding to port LED states.
+Table 2 - Port LED States (Front) provides status conditions that correspond to port LED states.
 Port LED behavior for QSFP+ and SFP+ ports is consistent.

 Table 2.
 Port LED States (Front)